Victorian Solar Rebates & Government Incentives in 2022

 How it works

-The ESC sets annual minimum FIT rates for every kWh of electricity that Victorian residents export to the grid from their home solar panels.
+The ESC sets annual minimum FIT rates for every kWh of electricity Victorian residents export to the grid from their home solar panels.

 Your local energy retailer can advise you if you qualify to feed excess electricity to their grid.